jdhurtadop2017/Mapping_Targets/Readme.md

   T1: Approved drug or Phase 4

-  T2: Clinical trials, phase 1, 2, or 3 or proprietary
+  T2: Clinical trials, phase 1, 2, or 3

-  T3: Investigational phase, completed, preclinical or phase 0
+  T3: Research phase: completed, preclinical or phase 0

   <div align="justify">Looking to complement the information of the pathology of interest, a query in the Open Targets database is made through the **EFO** (Experimental Factor Ontology), which serves as a disease identifier.
 Finally, a small, filtered, database of the pathology of interest is obtained, enriched with information from four databases, through the respective IDs of proteins targets and associated drugs.
 This small database generates the Output Table 3. </div>